Data-Efficient Image Recognition with Contrastive Predictive Coding: Experimental Setup

 \subsection{Evaluation protocol}

-Having trained an encoder network $f_\theta$, a context network $g_\phi$, and a set of linear predictors $\{\mW_{k}\}$ using the CPC objective, we use the latents $\vz=f_\theta(\vx)$ as a \textit{representation} of new observations $\vx$ for downstream tasks, and discard the rest.
-We then train a model $h_\psi$ to classify these representations given a dataset of labeled images.
-More formally, given a dataset of $N$ unlabeled images $\sD_u = \{x_n\}$, and a (potentially much smaller) dataset of $M$ labeled images $\sD_l = \{x_m, y_m\}$:
+Having trained an encoder network $f_\theta$, a context network $g_\phi$, and a set of linear predictors $\{\mW_{k}\}$ using the CPC objective, we use the encoder to form a representation $\vz=f_\theta(\vx)$ of new observations $\vx$, and discard the rest.
+Note that while pre-training required that the encoder be applied to patches, for downstream recognition tasks we can apply it directly to the entire image.
+We train a model $h_\psi$ to classify these representations: given a dataset of $N$ unlabeled images $\sD_u = \{x_n\}$, and a (potentially much smaller) dataset of $M$ labeled images $\sD_l = \{x_m, y_m\}$

 In all cases, the dataset of unlabeled images $\sD_u$ we pre-train on is the full ImageNet ILSVRC 2012 training set \citep{russakovsky2015imagenet}.
 We consider three labeled datasets $\sD_l$ for evaluation, each with an associated classifier $h_\psi$ and supervised loss $\mathcal{L}_{\textrm{Sup}}$ (see Fig.\ \ref{fig:cpc}, right).
 This protocol is sufficiently generic to allow us to later compare the CPC representation to other methods which have their own means of learning a feature extractor $f_\theta$.